numspot/terraform-provider-numspot/docs/resources/load_balancer.md

 - `dns_name` (String) The DNS name of the load balancer.
 - `id` (String) ID for ReadLoadBalancers
 - `secured_cookies` (Boolean) Whether secure cookies are enabled for the load balancer.
-- `source_security_group` (Attributes) Information about the source security group of the load balancer, which you can use as part of your inbound rules for your registered VMs.<br />
-To only allow traffic from load balancers, add a security group rule that specifies this source security group as the inbound source. (see [below for nested schema](#nestedatt--source_security_group))
 - `sticky_cookie_policies` (Attributes List) The policies defined for the load balancer. (see [below for nested schema](#nestedatt--sticky_cookie_policies))
 - `vpc_id` (String) The ID of the Vpc for the load balancer.